Epic vs Motley Fool One: Is 28x the Price Worth It?

 Fool One: Cancel within 30 days, get a credit for Fool Portfolios ($3,999).
 You lose $10,000.

-If you’re not 100% certain Fool One is right for you, the credit-swap policy means you’re risking $10,000 to find out.
-Epic lets you try with essentially zero risk.
+If you are not certain Fool One is right, you are risking five figures to find out.
+Epic lets you try the actual stock-picking engine with essentially zero risk.

 The Portfolio Size Math